 What you need to know about Pardner schemes

 They can be risky

-Pardner schemes are not regulated and so the money you’ve saved is not covered by the Financial Services Compensation Scheme, which protects bank, building society and credit union savings of up to £85,000 per person.
+Pardner schemes are not regulated and so the money you’ve saved is not covered by the Financial Services Compensation Scheme, which protects bank, building society and credit union savings.
 There have been cases where these schemes haven’t paid out or where the savers have lost money.
 Even if you trust the banker and the other partners you could still lose out.

 They pay no interest